mentum/lambdaws/README.md

            accessKey: '',  // string, AWS AccessKeyId.
            secretKey: '',  // string, AWS AccessKeySecret.
        },
-       role: ''  // string, AWS ARN.
-Must have full access to SQS.
+       role: '' // ** Required **
    });

    lambdaws.start();
    ```

-Your AWS user credentials must have access to Lambda, SQS and S3.
+The `role` is a ARN of the IAM role that AWS Lambda can assume to push to SQS, S3 and any other AWS services you are using inside your Lambda function.
+You need to give the role those policies.

 ### Full working example